Showing posts with label pelham. Show all posts

 Riverqurium

-We stopped at the gift shop where each grandkid picked out souvenirs.
+We stopped at the gift shop, where each grandkid picked out a souvenir.

-We went to the Adventure Center where we walked through the world of catfish.
+We went to the AdventuCenter, where we walked through the world of catfish

 Catfish

-We stopped at Burger King in Camilla, GA, where we ate lunch.
+We stopped at Burger King in Camilla, GA, for lunch.

 For supper, we cooked two pizzas and I parched some peanuts.

-That night we watched movies, Harry Potter and the Scorer Stone and the Haunted Mansion.
+That night we watched movies: Harry Potter and the Sorcerer's Stone and The Haunted Mansion

 Sierra slept on the floor, Nevada & Dakota slept on the sofa.